 In June 2002, we entered into the 2002 Credit Facility with a group of lenders, replacing the previous \$7 billion credit facility (the "Old Revolver").
 At that time, we permanently repaid \$1.8 billion of the Old Revolver and subsequently repaid \$937 million of the 2002 Credit Facility.
 At March 31, 2003, the 2002 Credit Facility consisted of two tranches of term loans totaling \$1.8 billion and a \$1.5 billion revolving credit facility that includes a \$200 million letter of credit subfacility.
 At March 31, 2003 we had no additional borrowing capacity under the 2002 Credit Facility since the entire revolving facility was outstanding, including \$35 million for letters of credit under the subfacility.
 The 2002 Credit Facility requires principal payments as well as prepayments in the case of certain events.
 A full discussion of these terms and the final maturity dates of the various loans is included in the Capital Resources and Liquidity section incorporated by reference in our Current Report on Form 8-K dated April 30, 2003.
 The 2002 Credit Facility contains affirmative and negative covenants including limitations on issuance of debt and preferred stock; certain fundamental changes; investments and acquisitions; mergers; certain transactions with affiliates; creation of liens; asset transfers; hedging transactions; payment of dividends and certain other payments; inter-company loans; and a requirement to transfer excess foreign cash, as defined, and excess cash of Xerox Credit Corporation to us in certain circumstances.
-It also contains additional financial maintenance covenants, including minimum EBITDA, as defined, maximum leverage (total adjusted debt divided by EBITDA), annual maximum capital expenditures limits and minimum consolidated net worth, as defined.
-In January 2002, we issued \$600 million and Euro 225 million of our 9 3/4% Senior Notes due 2009.
+It also contains additional financial maintenance covenants, including minimum EBITDA, as defined.
+In January 2002, we issued \$600 million and Euro 225 million of our 9/4% Senior Notes due 2009.
 The indentures governing these Senior Notes contain several affirmative and negative covenants similar to, but less restrictive than, those in the 2002 Credit Facility.
 The Senior Notes do not, however, contain any financial maintenance covenants.
 In October 2002, we entered into an Amended and Restated Loan Agreement with General Electric Capital Corporation ("GECC") relating to our eight-year vendor financing program with GECC (the "Loan Agreement").
 The Loan Agreement provides for a series of monthly secured loans up to \$5.0 billion outstanding at any one time.
 The Loan Agreement incorporates the financial maintenance covenants contained in the 2002 Credit Facility and contains other affirmative and negative covenants.